Jmac217/hugotest/content/posts/Helm-Quick-Start-with-Next-Cloud/index.md

 Getting started with Kubernetes can be a daunting task, especially for newcomers.
 This is where Helm comes to smooth out the experience.
 Referred to as *the package manager for Kubernetes*, Helm aims to simplify the deployment of k8s applications, making it easier for users to harness the full potential of Kubernetes.
 In this guide I'll jump through the steps I took in gettin acquainted with Helm through the Next Cloud Chart.

+> This guide assumes you already have a [Kubernetes](https://k21academy.com/docker-kubernetes/kubernetes-installation-options/) cluster and [Helm](https://helm.sh/docs/helm/helm_install/) installed

 [Search for the App on __ArtifactHub.io__](https://artifacthub.io/)

 ![ArtifactHub Home](images/image.png)